 Imagine this top customer starts lapsing in their patronage for this coffee shop — they’ve started trying a new shop down the street.
 While your baristas working the front counter might be able to reactively recognize this customer by face when they’re ordering at the counter, there’s no good way to proactively reach out to this customer once they’re outside the four walls of this business.
 That means that, even if your incredible waitstaff manages to notice this customer’s absence, they’ll have no means by which to remedy it.

-At Mixt Greens, a Thanx merchant, they make sure to use their VIP data to reach out to their best customers with holiday gifts, personalized messaging, and other VIP-specific communcation.
+At Mixt Greens, they make sure to use their VIP data to reach out to their best customers with holiday gifts, personalized messaging, and other VIP-specific communication.

 The Value of Your Top Customers

 A great loyalty program will be able to show you exactly where your revenue is coming from.
 Your top customers generate the VAST majority of your revenue (we’ve seen cases where the top 10% of customers account for nearly 50% of annual revenue!), so it’s far more valuable to keep them engaged and loyal than it is to invest in trying to find new customers.

 For most businesses, the top 25% of customers make up anywhere from 62% to 75% of revenue.